wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

         }
 ```

 Call the function `mergeSort` in public to get the Template executed  `mergeSort(nums , 0 ,nums.length -1)`

 In all other examples we have seen only top down approach .
-But merge sort can be implemented in a bottom approach too
+But merge sort can be implemented in a bottom down approach too ,That will a    **iterative technique**  for sure .